Zephyr Teachout declares candidacy for attorney general

 He said other political leaders discouraged him from taking on the then-powerful governor.

 Teachout is likely to face competition in the June Democratic primary.
-Others who have expressed interest in the job include Senate Deputy Majority Leader Mike Gianaris and Sen. Shelley Mayer, and Maria Vulloj, the former superintendent of the state Department of Financial Services.
+Others who have expressed interest in the job include Senate Deputy Majority Leader Mike Gianaris, Sen. Shelley Mayer, and Maria Vullo, the former superintendent of the state Department of Financial Services.